 Structure of the uterus and location in the pelvis

 The uterus, which is covered with peritoneum, is located dorsally to the urinary bladder.
 Its form resembles a pear that is turned upside down and the pear’s wide end forms the fundus.
 The uterus is about 7–9 cm long but grows to 10 times its size during pregnancy.
-The corpus uteri is located between its fundus and the cervix (uterine neck).
+The corpus uteri are located between its fundus and the cervix (uterine neck).
 At the transition from the cervix to the corpus, there is a narrowing, the isthmus uteri.

 The portion of the uterine neck located between the isthmus and the beginning of the vaginal wall is called the portio supravaginalis cervicis.
 The part of the cervix that extends into the vagina forms the portio vaginalis cervicis.